including a few not in Hawaii's

 I found this crab on a thick-spined

-of about 30 ft.
-The urchin was out in the sand away from the reef,
+depth of about 30 ft.
+The urchin was out in the sand away from the

-which not its normal habitat.
-Dr. Peter Ng of the National University
+reef, which not its normal habitat.
+Dr. Peter Ng of the National

-of Singapore tentatively identified the crab as a member of the genus
+University of Singapore tentatively identified the crab as a member

-has not been recorded from Hawaii.
-I temporarily placed the crab on
+that species has not been recorded from Hawaii.
+I temporarily placed

 SEA URCHIN CRAB